afsalthaj/myblog/posts/2021-04-15-fix-points.markdown

 ```

 Sure, that's easy.
 But let's say someone asked you to implement the same `factorial` such that the name of the function
 shouldn't come in the body.
-Before you ask `why`, here is a question for you.
-Why are we implementing `sort` in an interview
+Why?
+I think, answering this `Why` leads to applications that use `Fix Points`.

-while most of us (that I have met) never had to implement a sort ever in our professional career?
+So, I request you to consider it as a challenge and a first step towards the understanding of `Fix` and `Recursion Schemes` and its wonderful application level usages

-Consider it as a challenge and move on with the rest of the blog.
+in various other talks/blogs.

 Answering the question, well may be I can do